Jean Segura Player Props: Marlins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.82 team ERA ranks 20th across all MLB pitching staffs.
+- The Diamondbacks' 4.87 team ERA ranks 22nd among all MLB pitching staffs.

-- Diamondbacks pitchers combine to allow 21 total home runs at a clip of 1.6 per game (fourth-most in baseball).
+- Diamondbacks pitchers combine to rank 25th in baseball in home runs surrendered (21 total, 1.5 per game).

-- Bumgarner (0-1) gets the starting nod for the Diamondbacks, his third this season.
+- Nelson (1-0) makes the start for the Diamondbacks, his third of the season.

-- His most recent appearance was out of the bullpen on Wednesday when the lefty threw 2/3 innings against the Milwaukee Brewers while allowing hits.
+- His last appearance came on Sunday against the Los Angeles Dodgers, when the right-hander threw six innings, surrendering three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.